Red Sox Mentoring Night

-Thank you to everyone who joined us for Trivia Night on Saturday January 25th 2014!
+Thank you to everyone who joined us for Trivia Nights on Saturday January 25, and Friday March 21, 2014!

-200 people on 22 teams battled it out through 100 questions.
-With everyone's generosity we raised $2,800 to support our youth mentoring programs, and we all had a great time.
-Special thank you to Ericka Almeida for organizing, and to our guest caller Representative Paul Mark and to his wife, Cassandra, who helped tally scores.
+300 people on 40 teams battled it out through 100 questions.
+With everyone's generosity we raised $3,800 to support our youth mentoring programs, and we all had a great time.
+Special thank you to Ericka Almeida for organizing, and to our guest callers Kevin from Bear County 95.3, Representative Paul Mark and to his wife, Cassandra, who helped tally scores.

 Thank you to The Recorder, St Kaz, WHAI/Bear Country Radio, St. Stan’s, The United Way of Franklin County, the Second Congregational Church, all the bakers and Kathy who saved the day with the sound system!

 On Thursday January 23rd, Big Brothers Big Sisters of Franklin County's Executive Director Danielle Letourneau-Therrien and Program Services Supervisor, Jessie Cooley went to the State House in support of Youth Mentoring Day.
 Mentoring Organizations from Massachusetts meet with legislators to discuss their programs and the impact they have in our communities.

 Big Sister Genie, Big Brother Brian, and Little Sister Danielle talk about their match and what it is like to be involved with Big Brothers Big Sisters of Franklin County.

 On September 5, 2013 staff and matches marched in the Franklin County Fair Parade.

 Red Sox Mentoring Challenge at the Greenfield Grille!